davegutz/Wind/README.md

         ii.
 Unzip into your “My Documents”
             Ref:  https://www.arduino.cc/en/Guide/PortableIDE  Summary follows so shouldn’t have to go here iii.When installed, it creates folder Arduino-1.x.x where you told it to.
 This is the "root" in what follows.
-3. Browse to Arduino-1.x.x, the root.
+3. Browse to Arduino-1.x.x, the root, in the unzipped Arduino..
 Create a new directory called “portable” alongside the others
 4. Launch the Arduino executable “arduino.exe” found in the root.
 This is the IDE.
     a.
 Create/Save shortcuts to taskbar and Start
     b.
 IDE-File - preferences - uncheck "Show verbose output during compilation" - set Compiler warnings = none.